Home Water Quality Testing: How to Know If Your Water Is Safe

 Pros

-• Reverse osmosis removes nitrates, lead, and many heavy metals
+• Reverse osmosis removes nitrates, lead, PFAS, and heavy metals

-• UV systems effectively eliminate bacteria and pathogens without chemicals
+• UV systems eliminate bacteria and pathogens without chemicals

 • Water softeners significantly extend appliance lifespan